 How fast was Force traveling during the crash?

-Force was traveling approximately 300 mph, consistent with normal NHRA Funny Car speeds that exceed 330 mph in under four seconds.
+Force was traveling at approximately 300 mph, consistent with normal NHRA Funny Car speeds that exceed 330 mph, covering 1,000 feet in under four seconds.

-What happened when Force’s parachutes entangled with Todd’s car?
+What happened when Force’s parachutes became entangled with Todd’s car?

 The parachutes draped over Todd’s car and dragged his vehicle toward the right wall, creating what Todd described as a “helpless feeling.”